Xilinx Artix Ultrascale+ Boards

 Introducing the Mimas AU-Plus Development Module – Your Gateway to FPGA Innovation!

-The FT2232H brings high-performance capabilities, while DDR4 support enhances data processing efficiency.
+Mimas AU-Plus Development Module is an easy-to-use FPGA Development Module featuring Artix Ultrascale+ FPGA (XCAU7P-1SBVC484 package).
+The FT2232H brings versatile USB-to-serial connectivity, while DDR4 support enhances data processing efficiency.
 The inclusion of Gigabit Ethernet facilitates seamless networking, opening doors to IoT and cloud computing applications.
+Storage is swift and reliable with QSPI flash.
+The addition of SYZYGY and PMOD connectors enhances flexibility, allowing easy interfacing with sensors and peripherals for customized projects.

 In essence, the AU-Plus Development Module is a compact, feature-rich solution for FPGA development, empowering both seasoned developers and enthusiasts to explore limitless possibilities in embedded systems and digital design.